aharjula/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  1. Dropdown/Multiple choice input type.
  2. Dragmath (actually, probably use javascript from NUMBAS instead here).
  3. Sliders.
- 4. Geogebra input.
-* Reasoning by equivalence input type.
-* Inputs which enable student to input steps in the working.
-In particular, variable numbers of input boxes.
-* Add a "scratch working" area in which students can record their thinking etc. alongside the final answer.
 * Add support for coordinates, so students can type in (x,y).
 This should be converted internally to a list.
 * It is very useful to be able to embed input elements in equations, and this was working in STACK 2.0.
 However is it possible with MathJax or other Moodle maths filters?
-* Modify the text area input so that each line is validated separately.

 ### Improve the editing form ###